Motardo/DateButton/README.md

 A date picker button widget for Android. <br />
 A DateButton is a Button that displays a date.
 When the user clicks the button, a DatePickerDialog is started allowing the user to select a new date.
-The project consists of two classes: DateButton and DateButtonClickHandler.
+The project consists of the DateButton class and DatePickedCallback interface.
 <br /><br />
 The DateButton class: <br />
 A DateButton can be instantiated in the same way as a regular Button, either